|

 b) He must support his community.

-c) He must ask pity for his community and must extract it from its sorrow.
+c) He must ask compassion for his community and must extract it from its sorrow.

 d) He must warn the sinners,